fga-eps-mds/2020.2-e-Vacina-Backend/docs/templates/commit_template/commit_policy.md

 If it's necessary to give a context to the commit and explain the reasons of the changes, writte in the commit's body following the rule:

--   Must contain the `what` and the `why` that change was made.
+-   Must contain the reason of the change and what was changed.
--   Maximum of 72 character per line.
+-   Maximum of 72 characters per line.

 Exemple: